jembi/JeMPI/documentation/architecture.md

 ## JeMPI_API <a href="#_ioszcxv7tpj" id="_ioszcxv7tpj"></a>

-**Description:** All the endpoints are in this component, it is used for the interaction with JeMPI WEB.
+**Description:** The JeMPI_API service contains the endpoints needed to interact with JeMPI. aside from acting as an access point to the JeMPI system, this service

 It will do the following actions: